0974201/werkplaats-5/readme.md

 ![adding chat id to node](./resources/usage_step5_5.png)

 When using the `Get Group Members`, `Create Invite Link` or `Export Invite Link` actions, you will need to add a Telegram message node to it, in order for the bot to send a message in chat.
-The steps are similar for when you were adding the actions from the `TelegramExpansion` node, but this time you will need the actions from the native `Telegram` node. `**You don't need to do this when using the _Roll dice_ action.**`
+The steps are similar for when you were adding the actions from the `TelegramExpansion` node, but this time you will need the actions from the native `Telegram` node. **`You don't need to do this when using the Roll dice action!`**

 ![linking telegram msg node](./resources/usage_step6.png)